Reading Time: 4 minutes

 Lubriderm Men’s 3-in-1 Lotion with Light Fragrance is another men’s lotion variation from Lubriderm.
 It’s sold nationwide at chain drug store and at other mass retailers.
 The lack of an SPF ingredient keeps it off my “best” list.

-Products That Made The Best Men’s After Shave Lotion and Moisturizer List
+Top Products That Made The Best Men’s Lotion List

 The products that I list below meet minimum criteria at the beginning of my post.
 They are moisturizing and have SPF.
 Of the ones I have tried on this list, they were all lightweight and not greasy feeling.
 Any of these would be a great aftershave moisturizing lotion and sun protectant with SPF of at least 15.